nrs-org/novelslop/content/vol_01/chap_13.typ

   she had only used it for her school assignments.

-  It was natural for a girl who was born in the age of smartphones, which had quickly taken over the computing world from the hands of computers.
+  It was natural for a girl who was born in the age of smartphones, which had quickly taken over the computing world from the hands of computers, to know nothing about the amazing tech.
   Despite its limitations in functionality compared to a fully-featured computer, mobile phones offered a greater entertainment experience, which allowed it to take over all aspects of daily life.